valmat/LedMatrix/README.md

 # LedMatrix
-LedMatrix is a flexible and powerful Arduino C++11 library to control LED matrixes on chips MAX7219 and MAX7221.
+**LedMatrix** is a flexible and powerful *Arduino C++11* library to control LED matrixes on chips MAX7219 and MAX7221.
-This is my fork of the library [LedControl](https://github.com/wayoda/LedControl).
+This is my fork of the [LedControl](https://github.com/wayoda/LedControl) library.
 I completely reworked the original library.
 The new interface, rich features.

 - [Dependencies](#dependencies)